 The rear doors are fitted with child-safety locks.
 The locks consist of a latch which prevents the door from being opened from the inside when the latch is down.
+The door arches are of steel and are welded to the door plate.
 The window winders consist of lifting arms with toothed segments.
 The window runs in sliding grooves in the inner door plate and is set to the desired position by means of a lifting arm from the toothed segment with the assistance of a helper arm.